- CommSec Pocket is a micro-investing app that allows you to invest from $50.

 - Raiz.
 ETFs only and limited to ASX.
 No brokerage fees.
 No minimum amounts.
-Spare change, investment amounts can be set to recur daily, weekly or monthly.
+Spare change and investment amounts can be set to recur daily, weekly, or monthly.

 - Spaceship Voyager.
 Choose from three portfolios with varying focus and risk.
 Low fees based on investment balance, and no minimum investment required.

 - eToro.
 Best known for social trading, eToro is a low-cost broker for US shares and also offers crypto trading.